 The Social Transformation Project is based in Oakland, California with offices in Boulder, Colorado.
-We’re a team of 6 and are fiscally sponsored by Public Interest Projects.
+We’re a team of six and are fiscally sponsored by NEO Philanthropy.

 Robert Gass, Ed.D, Co-Founder

 Robert Gass is a Co-Founder of Social Transformation Project and is widely known and highly regarded for his work in leadership development and organizational change over the last 30 years.
 He has worked as an executive coach and organizational consultant to Fortune 500 companies, nonprofits, and foundations, and offered seminars to more than 100,000 individuals at universities, education centers, and conferences around the world.

 Robert is a co-founder of the Rockwood Leadership Institute, where he designed and delivers “Leading from the Inside Out,” a year-long leadership training for top social change leaders.
 Graduates of this program form the core of STP’s network.
 He is the former President of ARC International, a global consulting and training company specializing in transformational change with Fortune 500 companies.
 Robert has a doctorate in Clinical Psychology and Organizational Development from Harvard University.

 Robert was a former Board Chair of Greenpeace USA, and current and past consulting clients include the U.S. Senate and Congress, SEIU, the Democracy Alliance, the Tides Foundation, Sierra Club, and MoveOn.org, among others.

 Robert is deeply passionate about bringing a transformational approach to leadership, organizational development, and large systems change to those working for social, racial, and environmental justice.
 He started STP with Jodie Tonita to incite this paradigm shift in social change movements.

 Robert and Judith Ansara, his wife and life partner of more than 40 years, lead retreats for committed couples throughout North America.
 Visit Sacred Union for more info.
 Robert is also a recording artist and performing musician.